DTS-STN/Service-Canada-Design-System/README.md

 To run unit tests follow instructions listed under the [Testing Strategies 🧪](#Testing-Strategies-🧪) section.

-For more information on tools and resources refer to our wifi page https://github.com/DTS-STN/DECD-Design-System/wiki#accessibility-documentation
+For more information on tools and resources refer to our wiki page https://github.com/DTS-STN/DECD-Design-System/wiki#accessibility-documentation

+### Browser & Device Testing

+We will be building components for mobile first, but also supporting web browsers and all screen sizes.

+Testing will be done manually, to confirm components are displaying correctly on different web browsers.
+Based on data collected, we will be supporting and testing on the following 3 most used browsers (Make sure to test on atleast one of the given versions listed under each web browser);

+- Google Chrome
+  - Version 80, 81, 85
+- Safari
+  - Version 12.1, 13, 13.1, 14
+- Internet Explorer
+  - Version 11

 ### Playground ⛹🏽‍♀️⛹🏽‍♂️